MkuuWaUjinga/DeepMDP-SSL4RL/Readme.md

 use a DQN for simplicity.

 Since the code was not published we provide an implementation of the algorithm in connection with a DQN.
 Along with the code we also ran experiments to check the author's claims.
-See there [report](https://github.com/MkuuWaUjinga/deepmdp-repro/blob/master/report.pdf) you can read to learn more about our results. for details.
+Have a look at the [report](https://github.com/MkuuWaUjinga/deepmdp-repro/blob/master/report.pdf) to learn more about our results.

 ### Setup
 * Clone the repo.